-The A's have succeeded in drawing over 2 million fans per season for five straight years, but options are being explored for a new ballpark, spearheaded by new owner Lewis Wolff, who bought the team from Steven Schott.
+In the late 2000s, the A's succeeded in drawing over 2 million fans per season for five straight years, but options were being explored for a new ballpark, spearheaded by new owner Lewis Wolff, who bought the team from Steven Schott.
 Wolff had originally been brought on by the A's in 2003 as Vice President of Venue Development, but in 2005, he pooled resources with Gap founder John Fisher to purchase the club.

 On June 16, 2013, the Coliseum made the news when a sewer blockage flooded part of the field and both clubhouses.
 The A's and visiting Seattle Mariners were forced to share the Raiders' changing room to get ready for the next day's game.
 It was not the first such incident to occur at the aging facility, and owner Wolff used the occasion to reiterate the need for a modern ballpark in order to guarantee the A's future in Oakland, pointing out that the team was not in charge of maintenance, a responsibility of the city of Oakland and Alameda County, who had failed to live up to their responsibilities, particularly with the city facing a fiscal crunch.
 Another big sewage flood took place on September 21st, following heavy rains in Oakland.
 After the season, with the Athletics needing to negotiate a new lease on the aging facility, there was speculation in the media that they could decide to bolt altogether and share AT&T Park with the San Francisco Giants instead.
 However, owner Wolff immediately discounted those rumors, saying the A's were "looking forward to another great season" at the Coliseum.